AeloveRim/TahrovinGrit/README.md

 When you are done, **save your game, go back to the main menu, then load that save** so the last few mods can load properly.

 Modifying the CBBE 3BA and/or HIMBO morphs in the racemenu during character creation is not recommended.
-Instead, after reloading your game, you should use the autobody shortcut (right thumbstick + down) to select a body preset for your character.
+Instead, after reloading your game, you should use the autobody shortcut (right thumbstick + controller down) to select a body preset for your character.

 That done, there are optional configuration changes you may wish to make in the Mod Configuration Menu :